VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 vim.call('plug#end')
 ```

-Save the file, "source" it, install the plugins and restart Neovim.

-Now we can add the configuration of lsp-zero at the end of the file.
+Save the file, "source" it, install the plugins.
+Then add the configuration of lsp-zero at the end of the file.

 ```lua
 local lsp_zero = require('lsp-zero')